Underworld-Geodynamics-Education/GeodynamicsJupyterBook/Part1-FluidDynamics/MantleDynamics.md

 liquid metal, $\sim$0.1.
 Rayleigh number and Nusselt number are both properties of the chosen geometry.

+## Does the Earth's rotation matter ?

+The effect of the Earth's rotation is very strong in the Atmosphere, Oceans and in the outer Core where Coriolis effects induce rotational flows.
+In slow-moving, high-viscosity fluids, the effect of rotation is likely to be smaller, but is it negligible like the inertial term ?

 ## The stream function

 For incompressible flows in two dimensions it can be very convenient to